realXtend/doc/arch_article/presapp.rst

 anyone.
 Changes to the index attribute are synchronized for all participants so they can update the outline GUI accordingly.

-For the outline view, the code can add a 2d panel with thumbnails of all the slides and hilight the current one.
+For the outline view, the code can add a 2D panel with thumbnails of all the slides and hilight the current one.
 For free browsing, clicking on a thumbnail can open a new window with that slide, while the main presentation view remains.
-This we way have a simple, complete presentation application implemented on top of a generic virtual worlds platform.
+This we way have a simple, complete presentation application implemented on top of a generic virtual world platform.

 Does this make sense?
 ---------------------

-Of course just getting a shared view of a set of web pages could is easily deployed without realXtend technology just by using regular web browsers with HTML+Javascript and some server backend.
-The idea here is to illustrate the use of Entity-Components and automatic attribute synchronization for custom functionality in a minimal complete example.
-Real benefits of the platform would be utilized if the actual presentation material was interactive animated 3d objects, such as alternative house or car designs, which the presenter would go thru and manipulate during the talk.
-Basically what we are aiming at is making interactive multiuser 3d applications easy to author, comparable to how single user web pages are today.
+Of course just getting a shared view of a set of web pages could is easily deployed without realXtend technology just by using regular web browsers with HTML, Javascript and some server backend.
+The idea here is to illustrate the use of ECs and automatic attribute synchronization for custom functionality in a minimal complete example.
+Real benefits of the platform would be utilized if the actual presentation material was interactive animated 3D objects, such as alternative house or car designs, which the presenter would go thru and manipulate during the talk.
+Basically what we are aiming at is making interactive multi-user 3D applications easy to author, comparable to how single user web pages are today.

 It is, however, interesting to consider whether the platform makes